 ASU Libraries Catalog

-Use the ASU Library Catalog to find out what books, journals and government documents the Law Library and other ASU libraries own.
-Use your ASUrite ID and password to request items through the online catalog from other campus libraries, track the books that you have checked out, renew your items online, and access ASU databases off campus.
+Use the ASU Library Catalog to find books, journals and government documents owned by the Law Library and other ASU libraries.
+You may request items through the library catalog from other campus libraries, track the books you have checked out, renew your items online, and access research databases.

 Paper, microforms and image formats (PDF)